giuthas/satkit/README.markdown

 $PYTHONPATH.

-### Prerequisites
+### Requisites

-For all of the tools you will need the following or more recent:
+SATKit has been tested with the following or more recent:
-* Python 3.7.4
+* Python 3.10
+* PyQt5 v5.12
-* MatPlotLib 3.1.1
+* MatPlotLib 3.5
-* NumPy 1.17.2
+* NumPy 1.22
+* OpenCV 4.5
-* SciPy 1.3.1
+* SciPy 1.3
-* praat-textgrids 1.4.0
+* praat-textgrids 1.4

 A handy way of getting MatPlotLib, NumPy, and SciPy is to get them as part of the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).
+Using mamba as the environment manager when creating virtual environments is recommended because conda may not manage to solve the dependencies and may refuse to install anything.

-Note: If you decide to use Anaconda, you should install any additional packages you are getting from Anaconda, before installing praat-textgrids with pip *as the final step* of setting up a virtual environment.
+Note: If you decide to use Anaconda, you should install any additional packages you are getting with mamba (or conda) before installing praat-textgrids with pip *as the final step* of setting up a virtual environment.

 For OF you will need in addition:
-* DIPY 1.1.0
+* DIPY 1.5

 Which, if you installed anaconda, you can get with `conda install -c conda-forge dipy`.

 For processing lip videos:
-* Scikit-video
+* Scikit-video 1.1
 `conda install -c conda-forge sk-video`

 And then as the final step: